 Most Christians assume they automatically qualify to escape the Great Tribulation by a "pretrib rapture."
 But if that’s so, then why did Jesus command us to “pray for the strength to escape...and stand” as if escaping takes, not mere belief, but faith and action?
-Find out how God’s end times escape plan will indeed require something few Christians have: unwavering mental strength to obey in the face of adversity.
-Identify which of ten areas you are vulnerable in now so you can start working on them.
+Find out how God’s end-times escape plan will indeed require something few Christians have: unwavering mental strength to obey in the face of adversity.
+Identify which out of ten areas you are vulnerable in now so you can start working on them.
 This is the only way to not give in to pressure and disobey God's difficult escape command in the end times like Lot's wife did.

 Jesus: You Need “Strength” (Not Just Faith) To Escape End Time Events